ahkashif/php-oops/README.md

 ### Constructors and Destructors

 Class constructor is executed whenever a new object is instantiated using the new keyword.
-Constructor is used to assign(initialize) properties for the class object before it is used e.g a Db c
+Constructor is used to assign(initialize) properties for the class object before it is used e.g a DB connection, file stream etc.

     class MyClass {
+	    public __construct() {
+		    echo "Hello World";
 		}
+    }
+A constructor can have any number of arguments.
 ## Functions

 	/**